braidn/dex/README.md

 **An Experiment** that could aim at relieving a somewhat conveluted existing current application.

+## Getting Started

+The following small steps are required to get up and running.

+1. Install a Node version > 12.16 (.nvmrc included)
+1. Build and install [Rome][rome] to use the build chain
+1. Run `npm i` to install dependencies
+1. Run `npm t` to run tests (all should pass)

 ## Inspiration

 The following talk about ['The Art of Destroying Software'][dvideo].